ocupop/dart4web/src/_guides/get-started.md

 add Dart support to other IDEs.
 (See [dartlang]({{site.dartlang}}/tools) for a list of other IDEs.)

-Click the WebStorm image to learn more about downloading and configuring WebStorm with the paths to the Dart SDK and Dartium.
+Click the WebStorm image to learn more about installing and configuring WebStorm with the paths to the Dart SDK and Dartium.

 <a href="/tools/webstorm">